 Think about your requirements

 Don’t be rash.
 If you need a family car, a two-seater won’t cut it.
 Think about your realistic requirements.
-If you live in the countryside or want to start a family soon, it’s good to buy a car that suits your situation.
+If you live in the countryside and spend a lot of time driving in Yorkshire or other rural areas or want to start a family soon, it’s good to buy a car that suits your situation.

 Make sure you feel safe